We love apple cider!! My one son always asks for it once he starts seeing it in the store.

 With all those benefits, who can resist?

 This is the real deal.
 No taking apple juice, adding a few things, and calling it apple cider.
-Maybe I’m an apple cider snob, but this tastes sooo much better!!
+Maybe I’m an apple cider snob, but this tastes so much better.

 This is a very important step.
 Why?
 Because if you choose sweet apples, you don’t have to add any sugar.
 Apples are sweet as it is, so using a fresh fuji, rome, or gala apple will create a sweet apple cider.
 Make sure you taste as you go.
 If you think it needs a touch of sugar, then add a little honey.